By Vince Cooper

 Little is known of what Jackson did in the years leading up to the 2nd World War, although it is thought that he still managed the pub.
 What is known is that once hostilities started he quickly signed up, joining the 8th Army and going to fight in Egypt.
 He turned out for the Army in a match against the R.A.F and, according to one soldier in attendance; “made us all rub our eyes with his uncanny control of the ball.

 When the war ended he volunteered for extra service, working in the Suez Zone.
 In 1946 he was driving a truck in Libya when it overturned.
 Jackson was fatally injured.
 He left behind nine-year-old twins (called Alex and Grace) and grieving widow Grace and is buried in the Fayid war cemetery in Egypt..

 The noted football writer John McAdam once said of Jackson: “There have been good footballers and dashing footballers and gay footballers, but never in my experience of the game have all these qualities become fused in the character of one man as they were in Jackson”.

 It is quite astonishing to think that everything Alex Jackson achieved in football came before he reached what could well have been his prime.
-And tantalising to wonder ‘what might have been’ if the ‘Wandering Winger’ had carried on playing.
+And tantalising to wonder what might have been if the winger had curbed the wandering just enough to carry on playing.